CalyxOS/calyxos.org/pages/_posts/2022-11-01-new-builds-pixels-fp4.md

 1. Settings -> System -> System update settings -> Release channel -> Beta
 2. Then, tap the "Check for updates" button.

-### Pixel 3, 3a
+### Pixel 3, 3a - first Android 13 beta
 1. Make sure your phone is running the latest stable CalyxOS 3.9.0 - Factory images will be available later.
 If you're on the previous test Tiramisu build, you can skip this step.
-2. Go through the Known issues list above, and make sure you're ok with that
-3. Backup your data - you can use SeedVault, the included Backup app.
+2. Backup your data - you can use SeedVault, the included Backup app.
-4. Enable USB Debugging on your phone.
-5. From your computer: `adb shell setprop sys.update.channel thirteen`
-6. Then, on your phone: Settings -> System -> System update settings -> Check for updates
+3. Settings -> System -> System update settings -> Release channel -> Beta
+4. Then, tap the "Check for updates" button.